tacianopinheiro/tacianopinheiro.github.io/_pages/cv.md

 ### **Ceará State University (UECE)**
 📍 Fortaleza, CE – Brazil
 * Professor (2013–2018)
-  * Taught undergraduate courses in the **Bachelor’s in Computing Education**
+  * Taught undergraduate courses in the field of Computing

 ### **Paraíso College (FAP)**
 📍 Juazeiro do Norte, CE – Brazil
 * Professor (2012–2016)
-  * Taught undergraduate courses in the **Bachelor’s in Information Systems**
+  * Taught undergraduate courses in the field of Computing

 ### **Federal University of Ceará (UFC)**
 📍 Fortaleza, CE – Brazil
 * IT Analyst (2011–2013)
-  * Systems analysis and development for Learning Management Systems (LMS) at UFC Virtual (Virtual University Institute)
+  * Systems analysis and development for a brazilian public university.

 ### **Leão Sampaio College (FALS)**
 📍 Juazeiro do Norte, CE – Brazil
 * Professor (2011)
-  * Taught undergraduate courses in the **Associate Degree in Systems Analysis and Development**
+  * Taught undergraduate courses in the field of Computing

 ### **BRQ IT Services**
 📍 Fortaleza, CE – Brazil
 * IT Consultant (2009–2010)
-  * Systems analysis and development for the health insurance provider **Unimed Fortaleza**
+  * * Systems analysis and design for a health insurance provider.

 ### **Stefanini IT Solutions**
 📍 Fortaleza, CE – Brazil
 * Software Engineer (2008–2009)
-  * Systems analysis and design for the health insurance provider **Unimed Fortaleza**
+  * Systems analysis and development for a health insurance provider.

 ---